makararena/youtube-data-scraper/README.md

    - Assign numeric scores within a range
    - Example: toxicity score (0.0 to 1.0)

+6. **Language Detection** (`language_detection`)
+   - Detect the primary language of each comment
+   - Returns ISO 639-1 or ISO 639-2 language codes (e.g., "en", "ru", "es")
+   - Example: identify which comments are in different languages

 ### Output Structure

 Results are automatically organized by video ID: